hugoabonizio/htmler/README.md

 # Htmler

-Htmler is a Ruby DSL to write HTML without have to close tags all time, this makes the job more pleasurable: the ruby way.
-With Htmler it's easy to write fast prototypes, generate static sites and (in future) serve Htmler template format pages.
+Htmler is a Ruby DSL to write HTML without the need to close tags all the time, making the job more pleasurable: the ruby way.
+With Htmler it is easier to write fast prototypes, generate static sites and (in the future) serve Htmler template format pages.

 ---